MilliKilo/8_PracticalMachineLearning/README.md

 •opening window record that contains some aggregate information •single instant measures

-We will investigate the single measures and ignore the time series aspect measures.
+We will investigate the single measures and ignore the time series measures.

 library(caret)
 library(randomForest)